What Is The Difference Between Single-stage And Three-stage Snow Blowers?

 While single-stage snow blowers are suitable for lighter snowfall, they may struggle with heavy or wet snow.
 The absence of an impeller means that these machines may not be as effective at throwing the snow as far, limiting their clearing capacity.
 Moreover, the auger may come into direct contact with the ground, which can be detrimental to surfaces such as gravel driveways.

-See also Are Snow Blowers Worth It?
+See also Is Honda Snowblower Worth It?

 Three-stage snow blowers